The Phillies’ 10 Greatest Hitters

 A monstrous presence with statistics to match, the left-handed hitting slugger made Citizens Bank Park look tinier than it already was, while making every other major league ballpark, big or small, look bandboxed when present—and when healthy, which was a challenge in his later years.

 Howard looked ready for the majors when he tagged 62 homers in his final 192 minor league games; he impressed enough in 88 games as a rookie in 2005, collecting 22 homers and being named the NL Rookie of the Year.
-His follow-up in 2006 was one for the books, punishing opposing pitchers with 58 round-trippers, 149 RBIs and a .313 batting average that all remain personal bests and earned him the NL MVP.
+His follow-up in 2006 was one for the books, punishing opposing pitchers with 58 round-trippers, 149 RBIs and a .313 batting average (all personal bests) to earn him NL MVP honors.
 He set major league records by reaching his 100th and 200th career home runs in fewer games than anyone else; in each of his first four full seasons, he averaged 50 homers and 143 RBIs.
 Many baseball pundits believed that Howard should have copped a second MVP in 2008 with a late-season surge to propel the Phillies into the postseason, but he finished a close second to Albert Pujols; while the St. Louis superstar went home for October, Howard powered forward, hitting three homers in the Phillies’ five-game triumph over Tampa Bay in the World Series.

-A guy who seldom gets cheated at the plate, Howard makes no apologies for his strikeout totals, usually among the league’s highest; twice, he’s come within a mere punchout of 200 for a season.
+A guy who seldom got cheated at the plate, Howard made no apologies for his strikeout totals, usually among the league’s highest; he twice came within a mere punchout of 200 for a season.

 The man well beloved by Philadelphia fans simply as The Bull was, along with Schmidt, brothers in muscle-bound arms for the pennant-contending teams of the 1970s; toward the end of the decade, many would have assumed that he would end up with the better career between the two.